-The Lenox Croquet Club was created in 1989 when Christophe Bergen, then the manager of Blantyre hotel, also in Lenox, thought he might see if he could interest anyone in the game he had played as a child.
-One thing led to another and soon brothers Steven and Kevin Sprague were rousting trees wholesale from well-forested grounds of The Lenox Club where a number of long-neglected tennis courts seemed to suit the needs of a large, flat greensward.
-As an aside, Christoph Bergen, has returned to the US and lives in Miami Area.
-Last year he came to our tournament and is very active going to many tournaments.

-Membership in the Lenox Croquet Club is open to any interested party.
-The LCC is graciously hosted byThe Lenox Club, a private club that is open to membership by invitation only.
+The Lenox Croquet Club got its start in 1989 when Christophe Bergen, then the manager of the Blantyre hotel in Lenox, sought to spark local interest in the game he had played as a child.
+One thing led to another and soon brothers Steven and Kevin Sprague were rousting trees from the well-forested grounds of the Lenox Club, where a number of long-neglected tennis courts seemed to suit the need for a large, flat greensward.
+The Lenox Croquet Club now maintains two full-size and one half-size bentgrass croquet lawns for its members and visiting players while enjoying a cordial landlord-tenant relationship with the Lenox Club, a private club open to membership by invitation only.

-The LCC collects annual dues from the membership and holds tournaments to help support the maintenance of the courts and the ongoing development of croquet in the region.
-We request that all players wear white and abide by the rules of the USCA.
+The Lenox Croquet Club welcomes anyone interested in croquet to become a member.
+Membership dues and tournament entry fees support the maintenance of the courts and the ongoing development of croquet in the region.
+We request that all players wear predominantly white clothing and abide by the rules of the United States Croquet Association.